Skhule10/epic-forge-btp/stories.md

-# Prioritized Backlog of User Stories and Tasks
+# Prioritized Backlog of User Stories for SAP CAP Digital Assistant Application

-## User Story: Develop Node.js backend for SAP CAP application
+## User Stories

+1. **Integrate Natural Language Processing (NLP) with SAP AI Services**
-- **Story**: As a developer, I want to create a Node.js backend for the SAP CAP application to handle requests, manage sessions, and perform business logic.
+   - **Story**: As a user, I want to interact with the digital assistant using natural language, so that I can receive responses in a conversational manner.
-- **Definition of Done**:
+   - **Definition of Done**: NLP capabilities are integrated with SAP AI Services, enabling the application to process and respond to user queries.
-  - Node.js backend is implemented and integrated with the CAP framework.
-  - Backend can handle requests and manage sessions effectively.
-  - Business logic is implemented as per requirements.
-  - Unit tests are written and passed.
-- **Definition of Ready**:
+   - **Definition of Ready**: NLP models are trained and SAP AI Services are configured for integration.
-  - Requirements are fully understood and documented.
-  - Necessary libraries and frameworks are identified and available.
    - **Acceptance Criteria**:
-  - Backend responds correctly to API requests.
-  - Sessions are managed securely.
+     - The application can understand and respond to domain-specific queries.
-  - Business logic is executed correctly.
+     - NLP integration is tested and validated.

-### Task: Implement session management in Node.js backend
-- **Details**:
-  - Utilize appropriate libraries for session management.
-  - Ensure sessions are securely handled and stored.
-  - Validate session management through unit tests and security reviews.

-## User Story: Integrate xsuaa for authentication and authorization
+     - Documentation of NLP capabilities and usage is available.

+2. **Develop User Interface using SAP UI5/Fiori**
-- **Story**: As a developer, I want to integrate xsuaa service to manage authentication and authorization within the SAP CAP application.
+   - **Story**: As a user, I want an intuitive and visually appealing interface, so that I can navigate the digital assistant effortlessly.
-- **Definition of Done**:
+   - **Definition of Done**: The UI is developed using SAP UI5/Fiori, adhering to SAP design principles.
-  - xsuaa integration is completed and tested.
-  - User roles and permissions are set up correctly.
-  - Authentication flows are secure and functional.
-- **Definition of Ready**:
+   - **Definition of Ready**: UI design mockups are approved and development environment is set up.
-  - xsuaa service is available and configured.
-  - User role requirements are clearly defined.
    - **Acceptance Criteria**:
-  - Users can log in and access features according to their roles.
+     - The UI is responsive and accessible.
-  - Unauthorized access is prevented.
+     - User feedback is positive regarding UI usability.

-### Task: Configure user roles and permissions in xsuaa
-- **Details**:
-  - Define roles and permissions based on business requirements.
-  - Implement role-based access control.
-  - Test role configurations to ensure correct access levels.

-## User Story: Design and implement SAP HANA database schema
+     - UI is tested across various devices and browsers.

+3. **Implement Data Storage using SAP HANA Database**
-- **Story**: As a developer, I want to design and implement the SAP HANA database schema for the SAP CAP application to ensure efficient data management.
+   - **Story**: As a user, I want efficient data storage and retrieval, so that my interactions with the digital assistant are smooth and responsive.
-- **Definition of Done**:
+   - **Definition of Done**: The application utilizes SAP HANA Database for data storage and retrieval.
-  - Database schema is designed and implemented.
-  - Data models are optimized for performance.
+   - **Definition of Ready**: Database schema is designed and optimized for performance.
-  - Data migration and backup processes are established.
-- **Definition of Ready**:
-  - Database requirements are documented.
-  - Access to SAP HANA is configured.
    - **Acceptance Criteria**:
-  - Database schema supports application requirements.
-  - Queries execute within performance benchmarks.

-### Task: Optimize data models for SAP HANA
-- **Details**:
-  - Analyze existing data models for bottlenecks.
-  - Implement optimizations to improve query performance.
-  - Validate improvements through performance benchmarks and testing.

-## User Story: Implement SAP AI Core integration for natural language processing
+     - Data is stored and retrieved efficiently.
+     - Database performance is tested under high transaction volumes.
+     - Documentation of database schema and data management is available.

+4. **Enhance Security Features with XSUAA**
-- **Story**: As a developer, I want to integrate SAP AI Core to enable natural language processing in the SAP CAP application.
+   - **Story**: As a user, I want my data to be secure, so that I can trust the digital assistant with my information.
-- **Definition of Done**:
+   - **Definition of Done**: Security features are implemented using XSUAA for authentication and authorization.
-  - SAP AI Core integration is completed and tested.
-  - The application can process and respond to natural language queries.
-  - Performance benchmarks for NLP tasks are met.
-- **Definition of Ready**:
+   - **Definition of Ready**: Security requirements are outlined and XSUAA is configured for integration.
-  - SAP AI Core service is available and configured.
-  - Requirements for NLP features are documented.
    - **Acceptance Criteria**:
-  - Application correctly interprets and responds to user queries.
-  - NLP tasks execute within performance benchmarks.

-### Task: Configure SAP AI Core for NLP functionalities
+     - User authentication and authorization are functioning correctly.
+     - Security measures are tested and validated.
+     - Documentation of security protocols is available.

+5. **Integrate SAP Backend Systems**
+   - **Story**: As a user, I want seamless data flow between the digital assistant and SAP backend systems, so that processes are automated efficiently.
+   - **Definition of Done**: Integration with SAP backend systems is established, enabling data exchange.
+   - **Definition of Ready**: APIs are identified and integration points are defined.
+   - **Acceptance Criteria**:
+     - Data flows seamlessly between systems.
+     - Integration is tested and validated.
+     - Documentation of integration methods is available.

+6. **Develop Analytics and Reporting Features**
+   - **Story**: As a user, I want to access analytics and reports, so that I can gain insights for decision-making and application improvement.
+   - **Definition of Done**: Analytics and reporting features are implemented, providing data insights.
+   - **Definition of Ready**: Data sources are identified and reporting requirements are defined.
+   - **Acceptance Criteria**:
+     - Reports provide accurate and timely data insights.
+     - Analytics functionality is tested and validated.
+     - Documentation of analytics and reporting features is available.

+7. **Implement Customizable User Settings**
+   - **Story**: As a user, I want to customize my settings, so that I have a personalized experience while using the digital assistant.
+   - **Definition of Done**: Customizable user settings are implemented, allowing personalization.
+   - **Definition of Ready**: User preferences are outlined and settings UI is designed.
+   - **Acceptance Criteria**:
+     - Users can modify settings to suit their preferences.
+     - Customization options are tested and validated.
+     - Documentation of user settings and customization options is available.

+8. **Develop Voice Command Feature**
+   - **Story**: As a user, I want to use voice commands to control the digital assistant, so that I can operate it hands-free.
+   - **Definition of Done**: Voice command functionality is implemented, enabling hands-free operation.
+   - **Definition of Ready**: Voice recognition requirements are outlined and processing capabilities are designed.
-- **Details**:
+   - **Acceptance Criteria**:
-  - Set up SAP AI Core environment for NLP processing.
-  - Implement necessary configurations for language models.
-  - Test NLP functionalities to ensure accurate processing of natural language queries.
+     - The application can accurately recognize and process voice commands.
+     - Voice command functionality is tested and validated.
+     - Documentation of voice command capabilities is available.